 Research shows that counselling can be as effective in treating depression and anxiety as medication.

-Accessing our counselling service is a simple 2 step process:
+Accessing our counselling service is a simple two step process:

 - You will self-refer yourself into our counselling service.
 This can be by email, phone call or visiting our Bold Street premises.